-There was no additional funding received from other external sources and standard scheduled loan repayments to Barclays of £318k were made during the year.
+There was no additional funding received from other external sources.
+In addition to the standard scheduled loan repayments to Barclays of £335k, an additional repayment of £1,000k was made during the year.

-The College has borrowings of £4,769k at 31 July 2023 (2021/22 £5,088k) relating to a fixed-rate loan from Barclays.
+The College has borrowings of £3,432k at 31 July 2024 (2023 £4,769k) relating to a fixedrate loan from Barclays.
 This was renegotiated and signed in December 2021 with a variation to both the loan servicing costs and covenants.
 Day to day banking continues to be undertaken via Lloyds bank and there is no overdraft facility.